 CMakeLists.txt file that sets some configuration options so you can use LVGL right away.

-idf.py menuconfig on your project root directory, go to
+idf.py menuconfig in your project root directory, go to

 Component config and then

 lvgl_esp32_drivers as a "component".
-This component can be located inside a directory named "components" on your project root directory.
+This component should be located inside a directory named "components" in your project root directory.

 When your project is a git repository you can include